 • Artists and crafters still selling old work or work that has been submitted to the jury before

-• Consumables crafters: (contact The Augusta Hand Made Fair for a better fit for your work.)
+• Consumables crafters: (contact The Augusta Hand Made Fair or The Augusta Saturday Market for a better fit for your work.)

 • Creators of spices, mixes or other food items (pets too)